Last Updated on December 1, 2023

 - Write down a positive affirmation you could use to keep you going this week. (positive affirmation ideas here!)

 - If you had to picture your dream life, what would it look like?

 - What is something you currently have in your life that would be part of your dream life?

 Want to make gratitude journaling even better?
 Grab my gratitude journal!

-My printable gratitude journal has everything you need to practice gratitude each day and develop life-changing positive habits to make you happier!
+My printable gratitude journal has everything you need to develop life-changing positive habits that make self love easier!

 More Prompts for Happiness Journaling

 - What is a skill you’re proud to have?